Zac-HD/hypofuzz/docs-src/roadmap.rst

 Guiding towards what?
 +++++++++++++++++++++

-Typically, fuzzers haven't really been guided towards new arcs (src-dest branches) as they have been good at exploiting them once found at random.
+Typically, fuzzers haven't really been guided towards inputs which improve branch coverage, as they have been good at exploiting them once found at random.
 We can do that, but we can probably also do better.

 - use CFG from :pypi:`coverage` to tell if new branches are actually available from a given path.
 If not, we can hit it less often.